eyelessiris/eyelessiris/README.md

 - 👋 Hi, I’m @eyelessiris!
-- 👀 I’m interested in everything!
+- 👀 I’m mainly interested in Cyber Security, but I'm also interested in other technologies!
-- 🌱 I’m currently learning C, Python, Discord.JS(Node.JS)
+- 🌱 I’m currently learning C, Python, JavaScript, SQL!
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me => iris@eyelessiris.xyz
+- 📫 How to reach me => email me to iris@eyelessiris.xyz or add me on discord(my username is eyelessiris)!
 - ⚡ Fun fact: I love Tekken!

 <!---